holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 (You can skip to <em>[Our current OKR process in practice, from the perspective of a developer](#our-current-okr-process-in-practice-from-the-perspective-of-a-developer)</em> if you're only interested in how it currently works)

 We come up with OKRs each quarter.
 To do that teams (they usually consist of several developers, UX/Design-folks, a PO, ScrumMaster, and Stakeholders) come up with a proposal for their own team objectives for the next quarter.
 Before that our management is giving us some guidance what might be the most important topics in the next quarter.
-Usually, someone from each team is then attending what we call "OKR-Workshop I".
+Usually, someone from each team is then attending "OKR-Workshop I".
 In that workshop, the management and the other attendees talk about all proposed objectives and try to already filter a bit what we can and can't do.

 <figure>
     <img src="/img/posts/2019-01-10-our-okr-process/okr-process.png" alt="" />